glyh/on_pal/implementation/compiler.md

   - There's no plan for self-hosting because it doesn't make sense for a language targeting HVM: they are using different calculation model, it's possible but it's doom to be a mess.
 ## Prototype
 - Just glue everything together.
 Frontend language doesn't matter.
 - We can reuse HVM for most part as backend.
-I personally prefer clojure.
+I personally prefer Clojure for frontend.

 ## Real compiler
 ### Choice of langauge: Zig